 The win gives the 34-year-old 100 career wins at the French Open, against only two losses, and brings him levelled with Roger Federer with 20 career Grand Slam titles for the most in history.

 In light of this, we thought of using today’s column to make a case for each of Nadal, Roger Federer and Djokovic as the greatest player in men’s tennis history.
 As always, remember the most important thing here.
+There have of course been many Match Fixing Scandals in Tennis, but that in no way deters from the legendary efforts of the Big 3.

 Pre #FrenchOpen final musings: Nadal is the best clay player ever, Federer is the best grass player ever and Djokovic is the best hard court player ever.
 Just enjoy them while you can.